top of page

 As a leaseholder, you will own your home, your cabin, your improvements, your gardens, and your animals.

-The land itself remains under the protection of Shepherd’s Valley so the community endures for generations.
+The land itself remains under the protection of Shepherd’s Valley Homesteads so the community is capable of enduring for generations.

 ✔ $150/month for 36 months